 How Are Your Investments Doing Lately?
 Receive A Free, No-Obligation 2nd Opinion On Your Investment Portfolio >

-Last week, major U.S. stock indices finished lower, reported Ben Levisohn of Barron’s.
-The yield on 10-year U.S. Treasuries moved higher.
+After a sharp sell-off early last week, major U.S. stock indices finished the week flat to slightly higher, reported Barron’s.
+The yield on 10-year U.S. Treasuries rose.

 Weekly Focus – Think About It